yarenersonmez/win-office-licenser/README.md

 What can you do?
 1) Auto download and install Office 2019
 2) Can licence office with my server
-3) Bonus: Can get licence too
+3) Bonus: Can get windows license too

+Good News!
+Gui version is underdevelopment.